SherylHYX/pytorch_geometric_signed_directed/docs/source/notes/case_study.rst

         print(f'Split: {split:02d}, Test_ARI: {test_ari:.4f}')
         model._reset_parameters_undirected()

 We run the actual experiments in this final snippet.
 First, we map node features to a PyTorch Tensor.
 For each of the data splits, we first initialize the Adam optimizer.
-We then obtain the data split indices, initialize the self-supervised loss function (lines 10-12), and start the training process (line 13).
+We then obtain the data split indices, initialize the self-supervised loss function, and start the training process.
 For each epoch,  we apply the training function to obtain training loss and ARI score, then evaluate with the ``test()`` function on validation nodes.
 We then print the training and validation results.
 After training, we obtain the test performance and print some logs.
 Finally, we reset model parameters and iterate to the next data split loop.

 Case Study on Directed Networks